 - Tax-deferred savings benefit if premiums are paid

 - 3 variations of permanent insurance: whole life, universal life and variable life include investment component

 The cash value grows tax-deferred until you withdraw it.
-You can borrow against the cash value for any purpose, but you'll have to repay it or your beneficiaries will receive reduced benefits.
-But building cash value means higher premiums, so these polices are much more expensive than term insurance.
+You can borrow against the cash value for any purpose, but you’ll have to repay it or your beneficiaries will receive reduced benefits.
+But building cash value means higher premiums, so these policies are much more expensive than term insurance.